4.8

 Personal Details

 You’ll need all the personal details of the primary homeowner.
-Information such as name and date of birth are all common requirements.
+Information such as name and date of birth is a common requirement.

 Previous Insurance History